sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

 published: true
 ---

-Explore, navigate, and understand all code, everywhere, faster with Sourcegraph Universal Code Search.
+We've shipped Sourcegraph 3.17 with many improvements to help you explore, navigate, and understand your code with universal code search:

 <div style="padding-left: 2rem">